 Our Work » ALICE

-United Way of Northern New Jersey is proud to unveil its first statewide ALICE study, upending the conventional view of New Jersey.
-The reality is that 1.1 million New Jersey households are unable to afford life’s basic necessities.
-That number includes those living in poverty and a population often overlooked – ALICE, a United Way acronym for Asset Limited, Income Constrained, Employed.
+According to the latest United Way of Northern New Jersey ALICE Report, 1.2 million households in New Jersey are unable to afford the state’s high cost of living.
+That number includes those living in poverty and a population called ALICE, which stands for Asset Limited, Income Constrained, Employed.

-ALICE represents the men and women of all ages and races who get up each day to go to work like you and me, but who aren’t sure if they’ll be able to put dinner on the table each night.
-They are our child care workers, our mechanics, our home health aides, store clerks and office assistants – all workers we cannot live without.
+ALICE households represent men and women of all ages and races who are working, but unable to afford the basic necessities of housing, food, child care, health care and transportation.
+They are child care workers, mechanics, home health aides, and office assistants – workers New Jerseyans cannot live without.

-PDF Download the new United Way ALICE Report to learn more about this population and their daily struggles to keep their heads above water.
+PDF Download the 2014 United Way ALICE Report to learn more about this population and their daily struggles.